Kwame Raoul: 2018 election

 In September 2017, Raoul launched his campaign for Attorney General of Illinois; originally he was expected to run for Mayor of Chicago in 2019 but declined.
 Among a crowded field of eight Democratic candidates, Raoul received several significant endorsements: Congressman Danny K. Davis of Illinois's 7th congressional district, President of the Illinois Senate John Cullerton, the Chicago Teachers Union, the Cook County Democratic Party, and the Madison County Democratic Party.

 According to Raoul's campaign website, he supports ratification of the Equal Rights Amendment and co-sponsored the Equal Wage Act in Illinois, which was later vetoed by Governor Rauner.
 He believes that abortion should be safe, legal, and accessible.
 He supports increasing gun restrictions and reforming the criminal justice system.

-Raoul won the Democratic primary election on March 20, 2018 winning 30% of the vote in an eight way primary contest that included, among others, former governor Pat Quinn.
-In the general election, he faced Republican nominee Erika Harold, a former Miss America and Champaign/Urbana, Illinois attorney who won her two way contest with 59% of the vote.
+Raoul won the Democratic primary election on March 20, 2018 winning 30% of the vote in an eight-way primary contest that included, among others, former governor Pat Quinn.
+In the general election, he faced Republican nominee Erika Harold, a former Miss America and Champaign/Urbana, Illinois attorney who won her two-way contest with 59% of the vote.
 On November 6, 2018, Raoul defeated Harold with 54% of the vote.

 2022 election

-Raoul won re-election to a second term and ran in the Democratic primary unopposed.

-On November 8, 2022, he defeated Republican Tom DeVore in the general election, receiving 54% of the vote.
+Raoul ran in the Democratic primary unopposed.
+On November 8, 2022, he defeated Republican Tom DeVore in the general election, receiving 54% of the vote and winning a second term.

 Personal life

 Raoul lives in the Hyde Park/Kenwood area.
 He is married to Dr. Lisa Moore and has two children, Che and Mizan.
-He is also a life member of Kappa Alpha Psi fraternity (Theta Zeta chapter) and a founding member of the Haitian American Lawyers Association of Illinois.
-Raoul is also a prostate cancer survivor.
+He is a life member of Kappa Alpha Psi fraternity (Theta Zeta chapter) and a founding member of the Haitian American Lawyers Association of Illinois.
+Raoul is a prostate cancer survivor.

 Raoul has directed volunteer legal clinics in his district.
 He has served on the board of directors of the Cook County Bar Association and the North Central province of Kappa Alpha Psi fraternity.
 He has coached Hyde Park Biddy Basketball and has been an AYSO soccer volunteer.
 He has participated in voter registration campaigns with Rainbow/PUSH and has served as a volunteer Election Day lawyer.